 - Are design or QA automation part of the scope?

-We then work with you to define done for the project.
-We are an agile company, so this often means defining a minimum viable product.
-These conversations also help us define a reasonable start and end date for the project.
+We then work with you to define “completed” for the project.
+We are an agile company, so this often means setting a minimum viable product.
+These conversations also help us determine a reasonable start and end date for the project.

 Step 2.
 Select resources